Join CityClub

 High Point

-Now, the building is an £11 million-pound innovative residential development.
+Now, the building is an £11 million innovative residential development.
 By embracing community and sustainability, High Point has transformed from an abandoned commercial building to an innovative eight-storey titan.
 Therefore, by introducing high-quality accommodation for residents in a key location, this rejuvenated landmark will attract professionals to the area.

 Public Transport Corridor